doctorandrewbrown/community-appliances/README.md

 - As an admin user

 ### Further Considerations
-- As a user I want immediate clear messaging from interactions with the app
+- As a user I want immediate clear feedback messages from interactions with the app

 ## Credits